HatAndBread/Dommie/README.md

 });
 ```

-An incomplete list of possible events:
+A complete list of possible events:
 ```
 abort
 afterprint